Rubick07/Sunside_Cafe/README.md

 <br>

 ##  📜Scripts and Features

-- In this game, player explore the map and play various minigames to advance the story
-- There are special customer that player need to fulfill for continue the game
+• Customer Order Management
+• Cafe Upgrade System
+• Daily Schedule Progression
+• Rhythm-Based Mindfulness Minigames
+• Relationship & Affection System
+• Interactive Dialogue Choices
+• Multiple Story Endings
-- For each minigame, it is in a different scene
+• For each minigame, it is in a different scene